 What is Preservative Free?

-There are many reasons a winemaker uses preservative.
-In the simplest sense, it’s the best way for the modern winemaker to get the wine from the vineyard, to the winery and into bottle ensuring the wine is in the best condition upon opening.
-Sometimes the grapes are damaged due to interference from vineyard pests and mother nature and that will determine how much sulphur dioxide (code named 220) will go into the wine.
+There are many reasons a winemaker uses preservatives.
+In the simplest sense, it’s the best way for the modern winemaker to get the wine from the vineyard, to the winery and into bottle, ensuring the wine is in the best condition upon opening.
+Sometimes the grapes are damaged due to interference from vineyard pests and mother nature, and that will determine how much sulphur dioxide (code name 220) will go into the wine.

 It's All in the Label